stupid-cloud/Pymatsci/docs/source/usage/tutorials.rst

    q^v = \prod\limits_k \frac{1}{1-{e^{-{hv/kT}}}}

+where v is the vibration frequency.
 Vibrational mode k=3n-5 for linear molecules and k=3n-6 for nonlinear molecules.

 Electrons are generally in the ground state, so the partition function is